nelab-utokyo/beatsync/electrophysiology/functions/README.md

 # data2matrix2.m

 Calculating the 5-30 ms MUA with no subtraction.
+Used for the assessment of adaptation models.
-Data and the trigger timing is needed
+Data and the trigger timing is needed.

 # data2matrix3.m

 Calculating the 5-30 ms MUA subtracted by 0-4ms MUA.
+Used for the assessment of neural beat contrast.
-Data and the trigger timing is needed
+Data and the trigger timing is needed.